 A range of orthodontic devices may be used to move teeth, or to keep them in place.
 These include:

-- braces – tiny brackets are attached to the front of each tooth, and a wire is tied to them.
+- braces – tiny brackets are attached to the front or back of each tooth, and a wire is tied to them.
 The constant gentle pressure of the wire slowly moves the teeth

 - clear aligners – also known as ‘invisible braces’, clear aligners are clear pieces of custom-moulded plastic that sit over the teeth and gradually move them.
 While you usually need to wear clear aligners for 20–22 hours a day, you are able to take them out to eat, drink and clean them